- increase student understanding of international business, politics, and culture

 - establish relationships with professionals in their field/industry

 - gain invaluable work experience under the supervision of international and/or U.S. organizations abroad

 - serve as ambassadors and representatives of the University of Southern California and the U.S.

 - Currently enrolled in an undergraduate degree program at USC

 - Must graduate between December 2018 and May 2021

 - Holding valid passports through October 2018

-The program provides approximately $6,000 for each student depending on the internship location and housing situation.
-This amount will be adequate to cover basic expenses, such as airfare, local transportation, food, and lodging.
+Housing, airfare and international health insurance are covered upfront.
+Each student will receive a stipend (approximately $1,500 – $2,500 depending upon location) to adequately cover basic expenses, such as food, local transportation and cultural activities.
 The program is not intended to cover all expenses, therefore Global Fellows should be prepared to contribute financially to their experience and budget wisely.